Thahmina/TED/doc/TED/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Ultimate Guide to the TED toolkit: Transcriptomics that's Easy to Discover (TED)
+Ultimate Guide to the TED toolkit: Transcriptomics Explorer for Discovery (TED)
 ================================================================================

 **A comprehensive and standardized approach for transcriptomic profiling as a clinically-oriented application.**